UummProject/uumm-prototype/support/Broken meritocracy.md

 Most governances make use of a mix of certificates, test, recomendations, reputation... to validate the capacites of an entity.
 Then, a special credential is given to the entity that allows for its opinion to be heard.

-This is mostly a manual process, making the system slow and prone to mistakes, and on top of that, extra processes are required to peridically re-evalute merit.
+This is mostly a manual process, making the system slow and prone to mistakes, and on top of that, extra processes are required to peridically re-evalute the entity capacities.

 # Smart meritocracy